DuetUI: A Bidirectional Context Loop for Human-Agent Co-Generation of Task-Oriented Interfaces: Findings

 \subsubsection{Greater Task Satisfaction and Efficiency}

-DuetUI led to significantly higher overall task satisfaction ($M_{D}$=3.7 vs. $M_{S}$=3.25; $p$=.0049, $d$=.635), detailed in Figure \ref{subfig:task_satisfaction}.
-Participants found it more efficient ($Q_1$: $M_D$=3.92 vs. $M_S$=3.29; $p$=.0437, $r$=.412), a better alternative to their usual phone usage pattern ($Q_2$: $M_D$=3.75 vs. $M_S$=3.29; $p$=.0247, $r$=.571), more aligned with their preferences ($Q_4$: $M_D$=3.50 vs. $M_S$=3.00; $p$=.0236, $r$=.667), and enabled more thorough task consideration($Q_5$: $M_D$=3.71 vs. $M_S$=3.04; $p$=.0102, $d$=.571).
+DuetUI led to significantly higher overall task satisfaction (Task Satisfaction: $M_{D}$=3.7 vs. $M_{S}$=3.25; $p$=.0049, $d$=.635), detailed in Figure \ref{subfig:task_satisfaction}.
+Participants reported higher task satisfaction across several dimensions when using the proposed system.
+Specifically, they found it significantly more efficient ($Q_1$: $M_D$=3.83 vs. $M_S$=3.40; $p$=.0295, $d$=.474), and regarded it as a superior alternative to their usual phone usage patterns ($Q_2$: $M_D$=3.86 vs. $M_S$=3.38; $p$=.0067, $d$=.609).
+Furthermore, the system was perceived as more adaptable to their personal preferences ($Q_4$: $M_D$=3.44 vs. $M_S$=3.00; $p$=.0300, $d$=.472) and enabled a more thorough consideration of the tasks at hand ($Q_5$: $M_D$=3.74 vs. $M_S$=3.15; $p$=.0047, $d$=.639).
 Supporting this, a vast majority of users (83.3\%, 20/24) participants would adopt DuetUI for daily use.
 Several (P1, P6, P12, P14, P17-18) noted it helped them be more comprehensive, with P1 adding, ``\textit{It helped me consider many task details I wasn't aware of... and some platforms I wouldn't normally think to use.}'' However, DuetUI was not universally suitable.
 Participants reported it could add complexity to simple tasks (P15), disrupt habits (P2, P7-8), and lack support for specialized professional tasks (P16).
 A key concern was the loss of community context by aggregating content.
 As P1 noted: ``\textit{The sense of community is quite important...
 If you mix them all up, I can't distinguish who posted it, or what kind of person they are.}''